Call: 562-595-6905 | Contact Us

 (8 Days)

-Day 1 — Arrive in Nairobi, Kenya’s capital, where you will be met and transferred to your hotel.
+DAY 1 — Arrive in Nairobi, Kenya’s capital, where you will be met and transferred to your hotel.
 Balance of the day free to rest or see the sights.

-Day 2 — This morning depart Nairobi through Kikuyu country via Thika (the setting for Elspeth Huxley’s “The Flame Trees of Thika”) to the Aberdare Forest.
+DAY 2 — This morning depart Nairobi through Kikuyu country via Thika (the setting for Elspeth Huxley’s “The Flame Trees of Thika”) to the Aberdare Forest.
 The Forest is rich in wildlife – colobus monkeys in the canopy forest, herds of elephant and buffalo, the giant forest hog, numerous rhino and, if lucky, the rare bongo antelope.

-Day 3 — Today cross the equator to the Samburu Game Reserve, most northerly of the popular parks.
+DAY 3 — Today cross the equator to the Samburu Game Reserve, most northerly of the popular parks.
 Samburu is wilder and harsher than the parks to the south and has a kind of savage beauty.
 This area is noted for the unusual Grevy zebra, reticulated giraffe, and gerenuk (giraffe-necked antelope), along with ostrich, oryx and other animals adapted to life in dry conditions.

-Day 4 — Another day in Samburu Game Reserve.
+DAY 4 — Another day in Samburu Game Reserve.

-Day 5 — This morning safari to Lake Nakuru in the eastern Rift Valley.
+DAY 5 — This morning safari to Lake Nakuru in the eastern Rift Valley.
 This area is known for its great concentrations of flamingo, numbering at times over a million, as well as many other species of water birds.
 There are several species of mammals in the surrounding acacia woodland, the most numerous being the lovely Defassa waterbuck.

-Day 6 — Depart the lake district and safari to Masai country to one of Kenya’s best-known reserves and richest wildlife sanctuaries.
+DAY 6 — Depart the lake district and safari to Masai country to one of Kenya’s best-known reserves and richest wildlife sanctuaries.

 The Masai Mara is a vast area just north of the Serengeti with 700 square miles of savannah and patch forest.
 In the heart of Masai country game is rarely out of sight – huge herds of buffalo, knogoni, topi and wildebeest on the plains; baboons and bushbuck in the forest.
 But above all – black-maned lion!
 Here are the most abundant prides in Kenya.
 In the midst of wild splendor it is not unusual to encounter a Masai tending his herds.
 With nothing but a spear for protection, these people live in harmony with the environment and wild animals.

-Day 7 — Continue to view game.
+DAY 7 — Continue to view game.
 You may want to enjoy one of the following options: Balloon Safari or Lake Victoria Flying Safari.

-Day 8 — Return to Nairobi and continue your African adventure.
+DAY 8 — Return to Nairobi and continue your African adventure.

 MT KENYA SAFARI CLUB (7 Days)

-Day 1 — Arrive in Nairobi, Kenya’s capital, where you will be met and transferred to your hotel.
+DAY 1 — Arrive in Nairobi, Kenya’s capital, where you will be met and transferred to your hotel.
 Balance of the day free to rest or see the sights.

-Day 2 — This morning depart Nairobi through Kikuyu country via Thika (the setting for Elspeth Huxley’s ‘The Flame Trees of Thika’) to the Aberdare Forest.
+DAY 2 — This morning depart Nairobi through Kikuyu country via Thika (the setting for Elspeth Huxley’s ‘The Flame Trees of Thika’) to the Aberdare Forest.
 The Forest is rich in wildlife – colobus monkeys in the canopy forest, herds of elephant and buffalo, the giant forest, numerous rhino and, if lucky, the rare bongo antelope.

-Day 3 — Proceed to Nanyuki, where the luxurious Mt.
+DAY 3 — Proceed to Nanyuki, where the luxurious Mt.
 Kenya Safari Club is set in the shadow of Mt.
 Kenya, amongst beautiful surroundings.
 Afternoon at leisure, to enjoy the resort’s many activities.

-Day 4 — Proceed to Lake Nakuru in the eastern Rift Valley.
+DAY4 — Proceed to Lake Nakuru in the eastern Rift Valley.
 This area is known for its great concentrations of flamingo, numbering at times over a million, as well as many other species of water birds.
 There are several species of mammals in the surrounding acacia woodland, the most numerous being the lovely Defassa waterbuck.

-Day 5 — Depart the lake district and safari to Masai country to one of Kenya’s best-known reserves and richest wildlife sanctuaries.
+DAY 5 — Depart the lake district and safari to Masai country to one of Kenya’s best-known reserves and richest wildlife sanctuaries.

-Day 6 — Continue to view game.
+DAY 6 — Continue to view game.
 You may want to enjoy one of the following options: Balloon Safari or Lake Victoria Flying Safari.

-Day 7 — Return to Nairobi and continue your African adventure.
+DAY 7 Return to Nairobi and continue your African adventure.

 WING SAFARI